louis-dg/orkestro/README.md

 Orkestro is open source because it is distributed under the [GNU GPL v3 license](https://www.gnu.org/licenses/gpl-3.0.en.html).

+## Languages
+Currently, the available languages are French and English.

 ## Build
 Orkestro is currently build with maven.
-It is developed with openJDK 17.
+It is developed with OpenJDK 17.
 See [pom.xml](pom.xml) for more details.
+You can download OpenJDK [here](https://jdk.java.net/18/).